Gulf of Riga: Extent

-The International Hydrographic Organization defines the Gulf of Riga's western limit as "A line running from Lyser Ort (57°34'N), in Latvia, to the South extreme of Œsel Island, through this island to Pammerort (22°34'E), thence to Enmast Point, the S extreme of Dagö, through Dagö to Takhkona Point, the North extreme thereof, and on to Spithamn Point in Estonia".
+The International Hydrographic Organization defines the Gulf of Riga's western limit as "A line running from Lyser Ort (57°34'N), in Latvia, to the South extreme of Saaremaa, through this island to Pammana (22°34'E), thence to Emmaste Point, the S extreme of Hiiumaa, through Hiiumaa to Tahkuna Point, the North extreme thereof, and on to Spithamn Point in Estonia".

 Islands

-Major islands in the gulf include Saaremaa, Kihnu, and Ruhnu, which are all controlled by Estonia.
+Major islands in the gulf include Saaremaa, Kihnu, and Ruhnu, which are all in Estonian territory.
 Kihnu covers an area of 16.4 km2.
 Saaremaa island is responsible for the brackish water of the Gulf of Riga, as it is partially "shielded" from the Baltic Sea.
-The Baltic itself is already less salty than the global oceanic average, but this effect has a North-South and East-West gradient.
+The Baltic itself is already less salty than the global oceanic average, but this effect has a north–south and east–west gradient.

 Cities

-Notable cities around the gulf include Riga, Pärnu, Jūrmala, and Kuressaare.
+Notable cities around the gulf include Riga and Jūrmala in Latvia, and Pärnu and Kuressaare in Estonia.
 The main rivers flowing into the gulf are Daugava, Pärnu, Lielupe, Gauja, and Salaca.